 - Type ”tod…” to jump to the Today list.

 - Type ”finan…” to jump to the Finances area.

 - Type ”next action” to jump to the Next Action Steps heading in a project.

 Reveal Special Quick Find lists

-To keep your sidebar/main lists view uncluttered, there are some special lists that you can only reveal through Quick Find.
+There are a few lists in Things that you can only access via Quick Find.
 To get to them, simply start typing their name:

 - Tomorrow – everything scheduled for the next day.

 - Logged Projects – all completed projects in the Logbook.